 The StartUp Plan should be enough for most new sites.
 The GrowBig and GoGeek plans have some great additional features if you plan to host multiple sites, but the StartUp should be plenty for you to get started with your first website.
 Especially if you’re trying to keep costs down.

 Your domain name is the web address of your website, like TheCommonCentsClub.com or KeepCalmWriteOn.com.
 If you already have a domain that you registered with another source, such as Namecheap or GoDaddy, you’d select “I already have a domain.”

 If you don’t have a domain yet, select “Register a New Domain” and type in your domain name idea.
 A variation of your name is usually a safe idea, or you can come up with something creative related to your blogging niche or freelance service.
 Click “Proceed” and hopefully, the domain you want is available.
 If not, play around with variations until you find one that’s available.

 I’ll continue through the steps as if you are picking a new domain.
 If you already have a domain, the steps will only be slightly different and you’ll have to transfer your domain name over to Sitground for hosting.

 10. Complete Your Package Information.

-You can choose to pay for 1, 2, or 3 years by clicking on the drop down menu next to Account Plan.
+You will be able to choose to pay for 1, 2, or 3 years by clicking on the drop-down menu next to Period.
 You’ll pay the least today if you choose to pay for 1 year, however, you’ll get the best value (rate per month) if you pay for 3 years.

 That’s it!
 You now have a hosting account…Hooray!

-You should receive an email from Bluehost with your login information for the control panel (cpanel).
-Keep this information for future reference.
-Once you’re logged in to Bluehost, you’ll be able to install and start using WordPress.
+You should receive an email from Siteground with your login information for the control panel (cpanel).
+Keep this information for future reference!
+Once you’re logged in to Siteground, you’ll be able to install and start using WordPress.

 12. Install WordPress On Your Blog